knassar/sate-cms/docs-source/content/sate-apis/types/plugin.md

 ### `templates`  <span class="type object">Object</span>

 An dictionary of templates and partials used by the plugin.
 The object key is the partial name, and the value is the template filepath relative to the plugin directory.
+If the plugin will be rendered, it **must** have at least one template with the reserved key of `main`.

 ### `stylesheets`  <span class="type array">Array</span>

-An array of `CSS` resources used by the plugin when rendered in the client.
+An array of `CSS` resources to be linked to by the page in which the plugin is rendered.
 Filepaths must be relative to the plugin directory.

 ### `scripts`  <span class="type array">Array</span>

-An array of Script client-side resources used by the plugin.
+An array of Script client-side resources to be imported by the page in which the plugin is rendered.
 Filepaths must be relative to the plugin directory